MAhmadS332/RetailStoreAppElectron/README.md

 The main **Order Page** is where you sell and generate receipts.

 - Items listed with category filters
-- Add to order by clicking or scanning barcodes
+- Add items to order by clicking or scanning barcodes
 - Manually set a custom price for the receipt
-- Use `Ctrl` + click to add items in bulk (+10 qty)
+- Use `Ctrl` + click to increase/decrease item qty in bulk (+10 qty)
 - Apply discount and compute change automatically
-- "Proceed to Checkout" generates and prints the receipt
+- "Proceed to Checkout" generates and shows the receipt (where you can print it)

 ---